15 Classic least squares

 15.1 Assumptions

 Let’s start from the classic assumptions for a linear model.
-The working hypothesis are:
+The working hypotheses are:

 2. The conditional variance of the response variable \(y\) is constant, i.e. \(\mathbb{V}\{Y_i \mid \mathbf{x}_i\} = \sigma_{\text{u}}^2\) with \(0 < \sigma_{\text{u}}^2 < \infty\).